Last updated on December 14th, 2022 at 09:20 am

 Trying to figure out why he was denied to board the flight, he suspects it was because of a high-profile lecture he gave that had been critical of then-President Bush.

-When a flight is overbooked, the management may have no option than to turn down some travellers.
+When a flight is overbooked, the management may have no option but to turn down some travellers.

 If you arrived at the counter after check-in was closed, you wouldn’t be told the flight was overbooked, and you will be denied based on the fact that you arrived late.